johnshearing/beemocracy/BeemocracyMina.md

       * If the Mina community abstracts the structure and feedback mechanisms found in Bee Democracy and applies these to governance then we will have governance that does not learn to create the very problems it was built to solve in order to feed and grow.
       * Evolution already did the research.
 All we need to do is look at what the bees are doing.
       * We should model Mina governance on Bee Democracy -  the one which nature has perfected over the course of millions of years.
-  * #### **Abstracting bee democracy functions and applying these to Cardano governance**
+  * #### **Abstracting bee democracy functions and applying these to Mina governance**
     * The data structure of this governance system is much like any online forum that we are used to.
     * The governance is hosted on an immutable online forum for:
       *  Submitting and reading governance proposals
       *  Submitting and reading scout opinions and their voting recommendations
-    *  Any ADA holder can be a scout.
+    *  Any Mina holder can be a scout.
     * Scouts solicit for jury votes on each and every proposal they wish to weigh in on using an online document (a solicitation) which explains their position and which also locks their recommended votes.
     * The mechanism is an on-chain transaction with a signed voting recommendation and the hash of the solicitation text on an immutable webpage.
     * The URL for any webpage on the Interplanetary File System (IPFS) is the hash of the webpage text.
       * **So the on-chain transaction with the signed voting recommendation and hash of the solicitation text points to the solicitation text on the IPFS forum webpage.**
     * The scouts's voting recommendation is appended to the solicitation text and signed using their hardware wallet when the transaction is sent to the blockchain.
-    * The scout's voting recommendation can not be changed once the solicitation has been published (Blockchain transactions are immutable).
+    * The scout's voting recommendation can not be changed once the solicitation has been published.
-    * The scout's collection of digitally signed solicitations on governance proposals becomes a very important part of their reputation.
+    * The scout's collection of digitally signed solicitations on governance proposals becomes a very important part of their reputation (their voting power).
     * A scout's reputation is used to determine their character in jury selection and is also used to determine the types of governance proposals they can help decide.
       * The reputation system will be tiered based on the following on-chain criteria with the higher ranked scouts serving on juries which decide cases that hold greater importance for the community:
         * the amount of solicitations the scout has written for or against governance proposals within the last 365 days